Nicole Pircio: 2022

+2023

+Later that year, Piricio represented Brazil at the 2023 World Championships in Valencia, Spain, where she and her teammates finished in 6th place in the group a-around and secured a quota place for the 2024 Olympic Games.
+They took 4th place in the 5 hoops final and 8th place in the team competition.

 2024

+On May 10–12, she and her group won gold medal in 3 Ribbons + 2 Balls and silver in group all-around and 5 Hoops at Portimão World Challenge Cup.
 At the Pan American Championships in Guatemala City, the Brazilian group won the gold medal in 5 hoops but won the silver in the all-around and 3 ribbons and 2 balls behind Mexico.
+On June 21–23, they competed at Milan World Cup and won silver medals in both group all-around and 5 Hoops.
+Next month, they won another silver medal in group all-around at Cluj-Napoca World Challenge Cup.

-In August 2024, Medrado represented Brazil at the 2024 Summer Olympics alongside Victória Borges, Déborah Medrado, Sofia Pereira, and Maria Eduarda Arakaki.
+In August 2024, Pircio represented Brazil at the 2024 Summer Olympics alongside Victória Borges, Déborah Medrado, Sofia Pereira, and Maria Eduarda Arakaki.
 During the qualification round for the group all-around, the Brazilian group stood in fourth place after their first routine, 5 hoops.
 In the end they finished in ninth place, just outside of reaching the finals, due to group member Victória Borges injuring herself minutes before their second qualifications routine (3 ribbons and 2 balls).

 2025

 Nicole and Maria Eduarda Arakaki were the only ones left from the Olympic team and continued training in 2025.
-Together with Maria Paula Caminha, Mariana Gonçalves, Ana Luiza Franceschi and Bárbara Urquiza they presented new routines at Portimão World Challenge Cup and won gold medals in group all-around, 5 ribbons and 3 balls + 2 hoops.
+Together with Maria Paula Caminha, Mariana Vitória Gonçalves, Ana Luiza Franceschi and Bárbara Urquiza they presented new routines at Portimão World Challenge Cup and won gold medals in group all-around, 5 ribbons and 3 balls + 2 hoops.
 On July 18-20, the group won gold medal in all-around at Milan World Cup.
 They also won gold medal in 5 Ribbons final and bronze in 3 Balls and 2 Hoops.

 In late August, she was selected to represent Brazil alongside Maria Paula Caminha, Mariana Vitória Gonçalves, Sofia Pereira and Maria Eduarda Arakaki at the 2025 World Championships in Rio de Janeiro.
 They won silver medal in group all-around, 0.3 point behind Japan, being the first Pan-American medal winners of the World Championships.
 They won another silver medal in 3 balls + 2 hoops and took 6th place in 5 ribbons final.